-Mervyn Wheatley looks ahead to his sixth OSTAR, now re-scheduled to take place in 2021, and ponders the changes in sailing through his decades-long career
+OSTAR veteran Mervyn Wheatley ponders the changes in sailing through his decades-long career

 For Mervyn Wheatley, the 2020 Original Single-Handed Trans-Atlantic Race (OSTAR) was to be his swan song, his final race.

-But as with much sport during the pandemic, the OSTAR, due to set off from Plymouth in May, has been postponed until 2021.
+But as with much sport during the pandemic, the OSTAR, due to set off from Plymouth in May 2020, was postponed until 2022.

 In a remarkable offshore sailing career that has made him a hero among Corinthian ocean sailors, Mervyn Wheatley has competed both singlehanded and with crews, as well as cruising extensively across oceans and in coastal waters.

-We caught up with him during lockdown as he reflected on how sailing has changed in the last five decades, what it takes to sail solo, and why the next OSTAR is going to be his last.
+We caught up with him during lockdown as he reflected on how sailing has changed in the last five decades, and what it takes to sail solo.

 While Wheatley ‘sailed dinghies a bit as a youth’, it was during his 33-year career in the Royal Marines that really got him into sailing, racing in dinghies owned by the service for a few years and also sailing some of their keelboats.